HomeLatest NewsGovernanceAndhra Municipal Elections 2020: Andhra local body polls begin on March 21

 According to notification, the MPTC and ZPTC polls will be held on March 21 and counting of votes will be taken up on March 24.
 For urban local bodies, polling will be held on March 23 and votes will be counted on March 27.

-However, elections to Srikakulam, Rajamahendravaram and Nellore municipal corporations are on hold as delimitation of wards is to be done afresh as per court order.
+However, elections to Srikakulam, Rajamahendravaram and Nellore municipal corporations are on hold as delimitation of wards is to be done afresh as per order.
 There are 104 municipalities in the state, but elections will be held for 75 and the remaining are pending for similar reasons.

 Advertisement